edwardhuerta/gildedrosedpg/README.md

 So create a Map containing as the key the name of the Item, and the value of each entry will contain the corresponding processor.

 Step 9 : By using this strategy, I encapsulate the different quality calculations for each Item instance.
-This makes it future proof, because if a new Item.kt type is introduced, we simply create a new Processor class that knows how to manipulated the Item values, and add it to the "processorsByName" map.
+This makes it future proof, because if a new Item.kt type is introduced, we simply create a new Processor class that knows how to manipulate the Item values, and add it to the "processorsByName" map.

 Step 10 : Please note that DexterityProcessor, ElixirProcessor, ConjuredProcessor processors have the same logic, so they have been replaced by a